cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

+Welcome to the Local Coffee Shop!

+## About Us
-Welcome to our Local Coffee Shop!
-We serve the best coffee in town and offer a variety of beverages and pastries.
+We serve the best coffee in town, along with delicious pastries.

 ## Our Menu
 - Espresso